Sha-Lab/FEAT/README.md

  - `checkpoints`: To save the trained models.

 ### Model Training and Evaluation
-Please use **train_fsl.py** and follow the instructions blow.
+Please use **train_fsl.py** and follow the instructions below.
 FEAT meta-learns the embedding adaptation process such that all the training instance embeddings in a task is adapted, based on their contextual task information, using Transformer.
-The file will automatically evaluate the model on the meta-test set with 10,000 tasks after given epoches.
+The file will automatically evaluate the model on the meta-test set with 10,000 tasks after given epochs.

 #### Arguments
 The train_fsl.py takes the following command line options (details are in the `model/utils.py`):